 Instructions

-- Incorporate Coriander: Now, add a cup of chopped fresh coriander leaves to the pan and fry everything together.
-After about 2 minutes, the coriander will reduce in size.
+- Stir the ingredients to fry them nicely.
+After about 2 minutes, the coriander will reduce in volume.